- Camp Info

 What do Lead Volunteers do?

-Each week Lead Volunteers will be assigned a group of camps in which they will be responsible for overseeing with the help of the Administrative Team.
-These volunteers will have the opportunity to coach and support volunteers, provide additional assistance to staff, and develop problem-solving skills throughout the summer.
+Each week Lead Volunteers will be assigned to one or more camps of which they will be responsible for supporting with the help of the Administrative Team.
+These volunteers will have the opportunity to coach and support volunteers, facilitate lessons and activites, and provide general support to a variety of staff throughout the summer.
 Lead Volunteers will report directly to the Camps Programmers.
-This role is best suited for someone who is looking to build on their leadership abilities, mentor a diverse group of individuals as well as taking on additional responsibilities.
+This role is best suited for someone who is looking to build on their leadership abilities, mentor a diverse group of individuals as well as taking on additional professional development responsibilities.
+This position is ideal for a returning volunteer who wants to continue their development with SFU Camps.

 Please see the Job Description for more information.